saurav1207/Translator-using-flask/README.md

 ## Some helpful documents while making this project :

-Build an AI web app by using Python and Flask
+Build an AI web app by using Python and Flask <br>
-Use Python, Flask, and Azure Cognitive Services to build a web app that incorporates AI https://learn.microsoft.com/en-us/training/modules/python-flask-build-ai-web-app/
+Use Python, Flask, and Azure Cognitive Services to build a web app that incorporates AI <br>
+https://learn.microsoft.com/en-us/training/modules/python-flask-build-ai-web-app/